 This, along with several bad droughts leaving much of the town’s population without water for periods recently, seems to have caused a bit of resentment by some of the locals.

-All that being said, I’ve visited Taganga several times and have never had any problems nor felt threatened in any way.
+All that being said, I’ve visited Taganga a number of times and have never had any problems nor felt threatened in any way.
 It’s hard to say sometimes if things you read in travel forums are exaggerations or simply only hearing from the people with bad luck.

 It seemed on our last visit, that Taganga had been supplanted by Palomino (which reminded me a lot of Taganga a few years ago) as the trendy backpacker spot to chill out while traveling to Tayrona and/or heading north to Cabo de la Vela and Punta Gallinas.
 So, it may be worth checking out Palomino if that’s what you’re looking for.

 There are a number of dive schools in Taganga as well.
 My understanding is while the diving itself is not incredible, it’s a relatively cheap place to get your diving certificate.
-So if you’re looking to do that, it may be a good reason to visit Taganga.
+Getting your dive certificate at a fraction of the price of elsewhere is one of the popular things to do in Taganga.

 Below I will give you a run down based on my visits to the town.
-In this travel guide to Taganga, you will learn how to get there, available accommodations, and what to do.
+In this travel guide to Taganga, you will learn how to get there, available accommodations, and what to do in Taganga, Colombia.

 How to Get to Taganga

 The cheapest way to get to Taganga is to arrive to Santa Marta first and get a bus.
 You can get buses to Taganga from the market in downtown Santa Marta that go over the hill to Taganga.
 It should take about 15 minutes to get there.